Don’t be afraid of driving in Italy

 It is also true that driving in Italy is hard because Italians often have a kind of reluctance in respecting the rules of the road.
 Some people park on sidewalks, or double park, some do not use turn signals.
 But I also have to notice that all these bad habits are not true for every Italians.
 There are a lot of people who drive properly too, and being afraid of driving in Italy represents a cliché.

-In fact, there is no reasons to get afraid of driving in Italy, more than in another place.
+In fact, there are no reasons to get afraid of driving in Italy, more than in another place.

-Car is one of the best way to travel in Italy.
+The car is one of the best ways to travel in Italy.
 You can discover hidden places not reachable by public transportation, and take all the time you want to enjoy the beauty of the country without running late for a train or bus or plane.

 Driving in Italy, 13 things to know